lsst/LDM-230/index.rst

 In both network failure cases, if the outage is a “black swan” that extends for longer than has been anticipated in the buffer sizes, media shipping will be used as a backup image transfer channel.
-Images and associated telemetry from an EFD replica will be copied onto a disk array (possibly solid state disk) at the Summit or Base, as appropriate.
+Images and associated telemetry from an :term:`EFD` replica will be copied onto a disk array (possibly solid state disk) at the Summit or Base, as appropriate.
 The array will then be shipped to the Base or Archive, respectively (and then shipped back once the data has been extracted).
 Multiple arrays will be required to handle expected shipping and data transfer times.

 In the event of a partial failure (e.g. a slowdown) of the Base-to-Archive network link, the replicator jobs will detect that they